 Chapol (MH519r)

 This simplex glyph for the personal name Chapol shows a grasshopper (chapolin) wearing a cape of turquoise blue and gold.
 The insect is shown in profile, facing toward the viewer's right.
 At least two bent legs are visible.
 The visible eye is open.
-Two antennae appears on the head.
+Two antennae appear on the head.

 Stephanie Wood